×

 What residency documents or visas did I need if I will be in Trujillo for a while?

 "If you are planning to stay in Trujillo for an extended period, you will need a valid passport with at least six months of validity remaining.
 If you are planning to stay for more than 90 days, you will need to apply for a residency permit or visa extension through the Honduran immigration authorities.
 It's important to note that tourist visas are issued upon arrival for citizens of many countries, including the United States, Canada, and the European Union, and are valid for 90 days.
 If you are not a citizen of these countries, you may need to apply for a visa in advance.
 If you are planning to work or study in Honduras, you will need to apply for the appropriate visa, such as a work visa or student visa.
 These require additional documentation, such as proof of employment or enrollment in a recognized educational institution.
-In all cases, it's recommended to check with the Honduran embassy or consulate in your home country for the most accurate and up-to-date information," remarked one member in Trujillo.
+In all cases, it's recommended to check with the Honduran embassy or consulate in your home country for the most accurate and up-to-date information," said one expat who made the move to Trujillo.

 What cultural blunders should I try to avoid making in Trujillo?